 Much of our school ethos and behaviour policy revolves around our core values, ‘Respect’ being one of these.
 Through discussions and assemblies we explore what this means and how it can be shown to others.
 Respect is promoted around the school and is reiterated through our classroom and learning rule; our daily conversations and expectations as well as through our behaviour policy.

 At St Mary’s we value the diverse ethnic backgrounds of all of pupils and families.
 Our R.E. curriculum enables us to actively promote diversity through celebrations of different faiths and cultures.
-Religious Education lessons, Assemblies and PSHE lessons reinforce messages of tolerance and respect for others.
+Religious Education lessons, Assemblies, PSHE lessons and our 'Everyone's Welcome!' programme reinforce messages of tolerance and respect for others.

 Within our school, pupils understand that they should feel proud of all the communities to which they belong.
 We teach the children that we are citizens of the school and wider community and as such they are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make informed choices, through a safe environment and an empowering education.